BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 This repository contains code to replicate or perform similar analyses to those described in the manuscript *Bianco et al. 2026*<sup>[1](#citation)</sup>.
 The project optimizes the location of biorefineries for multiple bioproducts using RBF models and spatial optimization techniques.

-This is a stand-alone module that does not depend on any Biosteam or bioindustrial park dependencies.
+This is a stand-alone module that does not depend on any Biosteam or Bioindustrial Park dependencies.
 It can be downloaded and used with the current Biosteam and Bioindustrial Park setup.
 Biorefinery simulations used for refinery cost coefficients must be run in their specific environment, and the results can be used as input here.

 ## Project Structure